Azure/PSRule.Rules.Azure/docs/rules/en/resource.md

 [Azure.Resource.AllowedRegions](Azure.Resource.AllowedRegions.md) | Resources should be deployed to allowed regions. | Awareness
 [Azure.Resource.UseTags](Azure.Resource.UseTags.md) | Azure resources should be tagged using a standard convention. | Awareness
 [Azure.Template.ParameterFile](Azure.Template.ParameterFile.md) | Use ARM template parameter files that are valid. | Important
+[Azure.Template.ParameterMetadata](Azure.Template.ParameterMetadata.md) | Set metadata descriptions in Azure Resource Manager (ARM) template for each parameter. | Awareness
+[Azure.Template.Resources](Azure.Template.Resources.md) | Each Azure Resource Manager (ARM) template file should deploy at least one resource. | Awareness
-[Azure.Template.TemplateFile](Azure.Template.TemplateFile.md) | Use ARM template files that are valid. | Important
+[Azure.Template.TemplateFile](Azure.Template.TemplateFile.md) | Use ARM template files that are valid. | Important [Azure.Template.UseParameters](Azure.Template.UseParameters.md) | Each Azure Resource Manager (ARM) template parameter should be used or removed from template files. | Awareness
+[Azure.Template.UseVariables](Azure.Template.UseVariables.md) | Each Azure Resource Manager (ARM) template variable should be used or removed from template files. | Awareness

 ### API Management